nerf-course/nerf-course.github.io/index.md

 This work is the culmination of techniques we have discussed thus far.
 The goal is similar to Neural volumes, rendering new viewpoints from a set of seen images.
 They employ volume rendering techniques and use an MLP as the transfer function to map 3D points in space to color and transmittance.
 Nerf also has hierarchical aspects as in it trains on both coarse and fine scale.
 Nerf does not face boundary issues like what was discussed in DeepLS since they sample points randomly rather than having a set of fixed positions.
 A simple MLP however would still suffer from the oversmoothness.
 Nerf alleviates this shortcoming by augmenting the 3D point coordinates with positional encoding at different sinusoidal frequencies.
 Also, similar to Neural Volumes, Nerf conditions the rgb generation on the view direction to better handle viewpoint dependant artificats.
 Combination of all these techniques results in far superior renderings in a much less restricted setup compared to prior works such as Neural Volumes.

-# Neural Light Fields
+## Neural Light Fields
 Although radiance fields are great at modeling appearance they fail in certain cases.
 For surface rendering, in the case of a non-solid object the modeling fails and for volume rendering, when the viewing ray does not necessarily travel along a straight line (e.g. refraction) the model fails.
-4D light fields are the models that are capable of modeling these failure cases but only when applied to objects that have a convex hull and no occlusion.
-In 4D light fields for every viewing direction only one value of radiance is stored and hence the model only memorizes a mapping from view direction to radiance, not caring for solidness of surfaces, volumetric properties or accumulated color like surface/volume rendering.
-For this same reason it is incapable of modeling occlusion and fails to capture occluded surfaces.
+4D light fields are the models that are capable of modeling these failure cases but only when applied scenes viewed from outside their convex hull.
+In 4D light fields for every viewing direction only one value of radiance is stored and hence the model only memorizes a mapping from view direction to radiance (i.e. the output of integration in NeRF volume rendering), not caring for solidness of surfaces, volumetric properties or accumulated color like surface/volume rendering.
+For this same reason it is incapable of modeling occlusion, it is not 3D consistent and fails to capture occluded surfaces.
 In LFN and LFNR we see different parameterization of light fields and how well they work on specularity and refraction in both forward-facing and 360 degree scenes.
-The Learning Neural Light Fields, we see an important idea on combining light fields with explicit grids and how that helps overcome the occlusion problem in light fields to some extent.
+Learning Neural Light Fields, we see an important idea on combining light fields with explicit grids and how to some extent that helps overcome occlusion problem in light fields.

 ### [LFN: Light Field Networks](https://www.vincentsitzmann.com/lfns) @ NeurIPS 2021 – [arXiv](https://arxiv.org/abs/2106.02634)
 ![](https://raw.githubusercontent.com/nerf-course/nerf-course.github.io/main/images/LFN.png)